zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 #### Executing chaos toolkit

 As mentioned, the deployment distribution was not enabled for Production-S clusters, which is currently the only configuration we test via [Zeebe Testbench](https://github.com/zeebe-io/zeebe-cluster-testbench).
-We have to use the experiment that is defined under [production-l/deployment-distribution](https://github.com/zeebe-io/zeebe-chaos/tree/master/chaos-workers/chaos-experiments/camunda-cloud/production-l/deployment-distribution), which is the same.
+We have to use the experiment that is defined under [production-l/deployment-distribution](https://github.com/zeebe-io/zeebe-chaos/tree/master/chaos-workers/chaos-experiments/camunda-cloud/production-l/deployment-distribution), which is the same*.

+<sub>* That is not 100% true.
+During running the Production-l experiment I realized that it made some assumptions regarding the <a href="https://github.com/zeebe-io/zeebe-chaos/blob/master/chaos-workers/chaos-experiments/scripts/disconnect-leaders-one-way.sh#L19">partition count</a> which needs to be adjusted for the Production-S setup.</sub>

 ```sh
  chaos run production-l/deployment-distribution/experiment.json